viktaur/pi6eon/README.md

 Like a carrier pigeon over IPv6.

 ## Description
-Pi6eon is a minimal, direct, stateless, and end-to-end encrypted CLI app that enables direct chatting between two IPv6 address over TCP.
+Pi6eon is a minimal, direct, stateless, and end-to-end encrypted CLI app that enables direct chatting between two IPv6/TCP endpoints.

 Key exchange has been implemented using the [`x25519-dalek`](https://github.com/dalek-cryptography/curve25519-dalek/tree/main/x25519-dalek) crate.
 The two parties generate a shared secret that is then used for symmetric message encryption using the [`aes-gcm`](https://github.com/RustCrypto/AEADs/tree/master/aes-gcm) crate.
 Please note that, although these two crates have been externally audited, there are no safety guarantees regarding their implementation in this project. **⚠️ USE AT YOUR OWN RISK ⚠️**.